New-Consensus-Concurrency-Control/Tiga/README.md

 ![demo-dashboard](instructions/huygens-dashboard.jpg).

-If the dashboard nååeeds password, please check the file on the controller.
+If the dashboard needs password, please check the file on the controller.

 ```
 cat ~/dashboard-login